trunk-io/docs/check/configuration/supported/markdownlint.md

 ---
-description: Markdownlint- Quick Install Guiode
+description: Markdownlint is a tool designed to enforce consistency for Markdown files.
+It can include checks for headings, lists, line length, and syntax preferences.
 ---

-# Markdownlint

-Markdownlint is a linter for Markdown.
+**Markdownlint** is a linter for Markdown.

 You can enable the Markdownlint plugin with